← All posts

 The Crust Is the Most Important Decision You'll Make

-Every topping choice at MOD is incremental.
-The crust choice is foundational — it sets the floor for your entire meal.
+Every topping choice at MOD is incremental for calories.
+The crust choice is the major mover — it sets the base for your entire meal, literally.

 CrustCaloriesCarbsProteinSodium